-All this year, our resident historian Dr. John Foster has traced the tragic history of the wars in Vietnam in a series of lectures.
-His fourth talk in the series will be at 6:30 p.m. on Thursday, Nov.
-4, at our Main Branch.
+Our resident historian Dr. John Foster is discussing the origins of the US Constitution during a special year-long lecture series from the library.
+The series continues at 6:30 p.m. on Thursday, June 9, at our Main Branch.

 In addition to being a reference librarian, Foster has a doctorate degree in history.
 He has taught history at both high school and college levels.
-Previously, he has led series on the Battles of World War II, the Cold War, the American Revolution and US Presidents of the 20th Century at the library.
+Previously, he has led series on the Battles of World War II, the Cold War, the American Revolution, The Vietnam Wars, and US Presidents of the 20th Century at the library.